plivo/plivoframework/README.md

 The framework provides support for both Inbound and Outbound methods of the Event Socket.

 Telephonie may be used for a wide variety of purposes (IVRs, Billing System, Voicemail Applications etc).

-Telephonie is totally event-driven and allows easy implementation of complex applications in a simple and extensible manner.
-It aims to export all the functionality of the FreeSWITCH to higher level applications.
+It is totally event-driven and allows easy implementation of complex applications in a simple and extensible manner and aims to export all the functionality of the FreeSWITCH to higher level applications.

 ## Documentation